-If someone were to ask me which CMD commands I used the most, GPUpdate would probably be in the top 5.
-GPUpdate is a command-line utility that will manually update group policies on a domain-joined computer.
-By default, Windows refreshes group policy every 90 minutes with a randomized 30-minute offset, which is forever in sysadmin time.
-Even then, some group policies will only refresh after a reboot.
+GPUpdate is a command-line utility used to manually refresh Group Policy on a domain-joined computer.
+By default, Windows refreshes Group Policy every 90 minutes with a randomized 30-minute offset, which is forever in sysadmin time.
+Even then, some group policies only refresh after a reboot.
 Since sysadmins don’t have all day to stand around waiting for group policy to refresh automatically and system reboots, it’s easy to see why GPUpdate is such an appealing alternative.
+That's why if someone were to ask me which CMD commands I used the most, GPUpdate would probably be in the top five.

-With PowerShell now being the default CLI (command line interface), it’s essential for sysadmins to start learning how to use their favorite CMD commands and utilities in PowerShell.
+With PowerShell as the default CLI (command-line interface), it’s essential for sysadmins to start learning how to use their favorite CMD commands and utilities in PowerShell.
 Microsoft has been kind enough to make the transition from CMD to PowerShell as easy as possible.
 In fact, most of our CMD commands and utilities continue to work in PowerShell.
-If you run the command GPUdate/force in PowerShell, the command will still work, and group policy will refresh.
+If you run the command GPUdate/force in PowerShell, the command still works, and Group Policy refreshes.

 Now that we know that our old commands will continue to work and we can safely transition to PowerShell, it’s time for us old dogs to learn new tricks.
 To take advantage of PowerShell’s added functionality, we need to start using the proper PowerShell commands.
 Let’s take a deep dive into the PowerShell equivalent of GPUpdate.